The Beta Cloud: Plot

 Verdeschi and Maya retreat to Medical, where they find that Russell has contracted the disease.
 She recommends using an injector gun to give the creature a massive dose of ionethermyecin, a powerful anaesthetic.
 Verdeschi and Maya broadcast over Alpha's public address system to divert the creature to a hydroponics chamber, where they plan to suffocate it with chlorine.
 Verdeschi also contacts Fraser and Sandra Benes and orders them to fortify the approach to Life Support by setting up a barricade of high-voltage electrical cables.

 With Maya in the form of a chlorine-breathing alien, the creature is tricked into the chlorine-filled room and injected with the anaesthetic.
-Neither the gas nor the anaesthetic has any effect and Verdeschi and Maya are forced to flee.
-Verdeschi realises that instead of the creature, they could attack the beings controlling it.
+Neither the gas nor the anaesthetic has any effect, and Verdeschi and Maya are forced to flee.
+Verdeschi realises that instead of attacking the creature, they could attack the beings controlling it.
 Activating one of Alpha's laser batteries, they fire at the cloud – which fragments, but quickly re-forms.
 As the alien voice laughs mockingly, Verdeschi and Maya rush to Life Support to make their last stand.
 They admit their mutual love and kiss.

-Nearing Life Support, the creature is repeatedly knocked back by the barrier's electric shocks but simply keeps coming.
+Nearing Life Support, the creature is repeatedly repelled by the barrier's electric shocks but simply keeps coming.
 Maya realises that it is not an organic being, but a robot.
-Finally breaking through, the robot knocks Fraser unconscious, injures Verdeschi, and removes the life support control core, causing all vital systems go dead.
-Spotting an opening at the robot's ear, Maya shapeshifts into a bee, flies into the robot's head and crawls around its insides, shorting out its circuits.
+Finally breaking through, the robot knocks Fraser unconscious, injures Verdeschi, and removes the life support control core, causing all vital systems to shut down.
+Spotting an opening in the robot's ear, Maya shapeshifts into a bee, flies inside the robot's head and crawls around its insides, shorting out its circuits.
 The robot seizes up and keels over, defeated.
 Verdeschi replaces the core and life support is restored.